Adoor Bhavani

 Adoor Bhavani (1927 – 25 October 2009) was an Indian actress in Malayalam cinema, best known for her appearance in the National Award-winning film Chemmeen (1965), directed by Ramu Kariat.
 She had acted in about 450 films, including Mudiyanaya Puthran, Thulabharam, Kallichellamma, and Anubhavangal Paalichakal.
-Her last film was K. Madhu-directed Sethurama Iyer CBI.
+Her last film was the 2004 K. Madhu-directed Sethurama Iyer CBI.
 She was also a stage actress and was associated with popular theatre group KPAC.

 Bhavani was born in Adoor in Travancore.
 Her sister, Adoor Pankajam, was also a Malayalam film actress.
 Adoor Bhavani died on 25 October 2009.

 Awards and recognitions

 In 1969, Bhavani won the Kerala state film award for the second best actress for the film Kallichellamma.
 She received the Kerala Sangeetha Nataka Akademi Award for Drama in 1982.
 She was awarded the Chalachithra Saparya Lifetime Achievement award by Mathrubhumi-Medimix in 2002.
 In 2008, Kerala Sangeetha Nataka Academy honoured Bhavani and Pankajam for their overall contributions to theatre and drama.